minamorl/redis-orm/README.md

 bar
 ```

 OMG!
-What is happen?
-Let's look inside of redis.
+What is happening?
+Let's look inside into redis.
 ```
 % redis-cli
 127.0.0.1:6379> keys *